What’s it about?

 - How to plait them to make a more substantial piece of cordage.

-- We will also show you how to harvest and prepare sweet chestnut inner bark to make a basket.
+- You’ll also harvest and prepare sweet chestnut inner bark to make a basket.
 We’ve got some that are now many years old and have seen us in good stead on our foraging trips.

 - If time permits we’ll also make some shrink pots from birch bark, sewn together with some of the cordage that you made earlier and pinned using the thorns from hawthorn.